 On Vesta Road SE4 there's still an old county boundary marker.
-Walking up towards the roundabout at the top of Jerningham/Pepys Roads takes you into historic Kent:
+Walking up towards the roundabout at the top of Jerningham/Pepys Roads you are historic Kent, until you pass the post:

-Walking down the road towards the railway line and Shardeloes Road you are in historic Surrey:
+Walking down the road towards the railway line and Shardeloes Road you are passing from Surrey into Kent as you go past marker:

 Today the top of Vesta Road also marks the border between SE14 and SE4.